Learning through atypical "phase transitions" in overparameterized neural networks

 The effects of overparameterization and the interpolation threshold have been recently studied in convex neural classifiers in which the input data are projected in a arbitrarily high dimensional space.
 These models are variants of the Random Features Model (RFM) which was first introduced as a tool to accelerate the training of Kernel machines~\cite{rahimi2007random,NealBook,lee2017neural}.
-More recently, the observation~\cite{jacot2018neural} that infinitely wide neural networks operate in the so-called ``lazy regime'', where the weights do not change much from their initial values during the gradient descent training dynamics, suggested that the behavior of neural networks can be approximated to some extent by random feature models, where the randomness in the features comes from the random initialization of the network weights.
+More recently, the observation~\cite{jacot2018neural} that infinitely wide neural networks operate in the so-called ``lazy regime'', where the weights do not change much from their initial values during the gradient descent training dynamics, suggested that the behavior of neural networks can be approximated to some extent by random feature models, where the randomness in the features comes from the random initialization of the network weights (see for example~\cite{geiger2020perspective} for a recent review).
 In the absence of specific regularization controls and for a given training set, as the size of the model increases the training and testing errors tend, initially, to decrease jointly.
 When the training error is about to reach perfect interpolation of the data, the test error begins to increase, giving rise to the famous U-shaped curve that describes the so called bias-variance trade-off in classical statistics.
 Not without surprise, if we keep adding parameters to the model, the test error behaves in a non-monotonic way: when the model exceeds the interpolation threshold, the training error remains zero and the test error starts to fall again, and tends to an absolute minimum in the regime of extreme overparameterization where the number of parameters is much larger than the number of samples.